Skip to main content

 6. Get clarity with follow-up questions

-7. Invite the candidate to ask questions
+7. Invite questions

 8. Outline the next stage